chicolucio/chicolucio.github.io/_pages/about.md

 ### 2022 - 2023: Data Analyst at NECTO Systems

-During my tenure as a data analyst at NECTO Systems—a company specializing in bespoke software solutions—I played an integral role in a project commissioned by Uber aimed at streamlining accounting reconciliation and enhancing fiscal processes.
+During my tenure as a data analyst at NECTO Systems — a company specializing in bespoke software solutions — I played an integral role in a project commissioned by Uber aimed at streamlining accounting reconciliation and enhancing fiscal processes.
 This project required a blend of various technologies and skills to achieve efficient and reliable outcomes.